 - The City Engineer will utilize existing resources available within DPW to combine all CCSF mapped projects provided by departments on a GIS map.
 The City Engineer’s Office will interact directly with each department as needed to clarify meaning or correct any deficiencies.
 This interaction could include any needed hydraulic, structural, regulatory, or other reviews to verify vulnerability assessments should the Capital Planning Committee or the department responsible for the asset deems it necessary.

 - At the request of the Capital Planning Committee Chair, the City Engineer will prepare and submit a report on projects submitted for the Capital Plan.

-- Submissions for capital projects seeking funding through the budget process will be due by March 15.
+- Submissions for capital projects seeking funding through the budget process will also be due by April 1st.
 Projects seeking funding for a supplemental appropriation will be due two weeks prior to the date at which the supplemental will go before the Capital Planning Committee.